Hisoka-Casshern/Cpp-SFML_custom-GameEngine-with-DragonLand-game/README.md

           $ sudo apt-get install libsfml-dev <br />

 Once you have all, to compile run the following terminal command inside your game dir: <br />
-         $ g++ -o DragonLand AssetsControllerClass.cpp CollisionClass.cpp DragonClass.cpp FlashScreenClass.cpp Game.cpp GameOverStateClass.cpp GameStateClass.cpp HUDClass.cpp InputControllerClass.cpp LandClass.cpp main.cpp MainMenuStateClass.cpp SawClass.cpp SimpleClock.cpp SplashStateClass.cpp StateMachineClass.cpp -lsfml-graphics -lsfml-window -lsfml-system -lsfml-audio <br />
+         $ g++ -o DragonLand AssetsControllerClass.cpp CollisionClass.cpp DragonClass.cpp FlashScreenClass.cpp Game.cpp GameOverStateClass.cpp GameStateClass.cpp HUDClass.cpp InputControllerClass.cpp LandClass.cpp main.cpp MainMenuStateClass.cpp SawClass.cpp SimpleClock.cpp SplashStateClass.cpp StateMachineClass.cpp -lsfml-graphics -lsfml-window -lsfml-system -lsfml-audio <br /><br />
 Then to run the game:<br />
 $ ./DragonLand<br />

 For Windows 10 compilation I used CODE:BLocks and MinGW and SFML version 2.3.1-GCC 4.9.2 MinGW (SEH)-64-bit, you need to properly setup CODE:Block project such that the debugger has the right paths to the SMFL lib and include directories.
-You should have DragonLand.exe if done right<br />
+You should have DragonLand.exe if done right.<br />

 Game Screenshots: <br />